Disconnected Agreement in Networks Prone to Link Failures: Preliminaries

-A network begins with all links fully operational.
-A link may fail to deliver a message transmitted through it at a round; once this happens for a link, it is considered \emph{unreliable}.
+A link may fail to deliver a message transmitted through it at a round; once such omission happens for a link, it is considered \emph{unreliable}.
 The functionality of an unreliable link is unpredictable, in that it may either deliver a transmitted message or fail to do it.
-A link that has never failed by a given round is \emph{reliable} at this round.
+A link that has never failed to deliver a message by a given round is \emph{reliable} at this round.
 A path in the network is \emph{reliable} at a round if it consists only of links that are reliable at this round.

 Nodes and links of a network can be interpreted as a simple graph, with nodes serving as vertices and links as undirected edges.
 A network at the start of an execution is represented by some \emph{initial graph~$G$}, which is simple and connected.
 An edge representing an unreliable link is removed from the graph $G$ at the first round it fails to deliver a transmitted message.
-A graph representing the network evolves through a sequence of its subgraphs and may become partitioned into multiple connected components.
+A graph representing the network evolves through a sequence of its sub-graphs and may become partitioned into multiple connected components.
 Once an algorithm's execution halts, we stop this evolution of the initial graph~$G$.
-An evolving network, and its graph representation~$G$, at the first round after all nodes have halted in an execution is called \emph{final} for this execution and denoted by~$G_F$.
+An evolving network, and its graph representation~$G$, at the first round after all the nodes have halted in an execution is called \emph{final} for this execution and denoted by~$G_F$.

 Nodes start an execution of a distributed algorithm simultaneously.
-At one round, a node sends messages through some of its ports, collects messages sent by neighbors, and performs local computation.
+A node performes the following actions at a round: it sends messages through some of its ports, collects messages sent by neighbors, and performs local computation.
 A node can send messages to any subset of its neighbors and collect messages coming from all neighbors at a round.